Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 17.33.26 UTC
+- WIB: Kamis, 26 Juni 2025 18.24.50 UTC
-- WITA: Kamis, 26 Juni 2025 18.33.26 UTC
+- WITA: Kamis, 26 Juni 2025 19.24.50 UTC
-- WIT: Kamis, 26 Juni 2025 19.33.26 UTC
+- WIT: Kamis, 26 Juni 2025 20.24.50 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature